Viloma/serverpages/README.md

-# Easily add Server pages to your meteor.
+# Easily add Server pages to your meteor project.

 Meteor is great at building sophisticated Single Page Applications.
 But if the application also has traditional (informational) pages - fast load, seo friendly, multipage sections - it is surprisingly difficult to do.